pariidanDKE/PrivacyInLLMs/README.md

    - How many forget samples included in LLM assistant would result in unacceptable decrease to model utility?
 3. How scalable is ULD, when it comes to complexity of the forgotten sample?
 Complexity either in terms of conceptual complexity, or as length of token sequence.

+Currently, the notebooks/RunULD notebook has some preliminary experiments with some models I have trained, but the models are not stored in the repository so they will not run.
 Bellow is the README file of the ULD repository:
 link: https://github.com/UCSB-NLP-Chang/ULD/tree/main/uld